 The sheer legacy Conway has crafted across her well established career seemed to be an unspoken yet somehow tangible and grounding presence for the audience, even before she sang.
 It was evident that an artist was primed to bring an offering.

-Following their set, Amit Benita’s poignant Tachzor (Idan Raichel) and Ben Goldstein’s Tamid Ohev Oti with Amit Benita and Ensemble, lifted spirits heavenward, affirming divine love and human perseverance.
+Following their set, Amit Benita’s poignant Tachzor (Idan Raichel) and Ben Goldstein’s Tamid Ohev Oti with Benita and Ensemble, lifted spirits heavenward, affirming divine love and human perseverance.
 The full ensemble’s rendition of Yerushalayim Shel Zahav (Jerusalem of Gold) was radiant, soaring, and unforgettable.
 It united every artist and audience member in one voice of longing and faith.
 As the final note dissolved into the vaulted hall, standing ovations cascaded like waves.

 Community as Choir